senotrusov/notes/arch-linux-installation.md

 ## Chroot into the new system and configure

+!!! info inline end

+    See the [Installation guide: Chroot](https://wiki.archlinux.org/title/Installation_guide#Chroot) page for more information on this process.

 Change the root directory into the newly installed system to perform final, system-specific configurations.

-!!! info

-    See the [Installation guide: Chroot](https://wiki.archlinux.org/title/Installation_guide#Chroot) page for more information on this process.

 ```sh
 arch-chroot /mnt